 How big a deposit do I need?

 But don’t despair if you’re struggling to save a large deposit there are still many mortgages out there for first time buyers.
-You can find typical first time buyer mortgage rates.
+You can find typical first time buyer mortgage rates in our rates tables.

 90%, 95% and 100% mortgages